tsegall/fta/README.md

 Analyze Text data to determine Base Type and Semantic type information and other key metrics associated with a text stream.
 Key objectives of the library include:
 * Large set of built-in Semantic Types (extensible via JSON defined plugins).
 See list below.
 * Sufficiently fast to be used inline.
-See Performance notes below.
+See Speed notes below.
 * Usable in either Streaming or Bulk mode.
 * Minimal false positives for Semantic type detection.
 * Broad country/language support - including US, Canada, Mexico, Brazil, UK, Australia, much of Europe, Japan and China.